Painting Supplies for Beginners

 Inspiration

 Finding inspiration is just as important as finding tutorials and guides.
-Staying inspired and excited about painting will help you move consistently towards your goals and remind you what you are working towards.
-Set up a dedicated Pinterest board for the paintings and styles that call to you most.
-This will help you reference back to the different subjects you should learn, styles to consider, and what goals you may have!
-You can also search on google or Instagram to find reference photos for studies, to group ideas together for you paintings, or keep the things that inspire you most in the front of your mind.
-Its important to note that you can not use others images for paintings you intend to sell, with copyright laws, you will have to check about using others images or paintings for original works.
+Staying inspired and excited about painting will help you move consistently towards your goals and help you continue to grow at a good pace.
+You can set up a dedicated Pinterest board for the paintings and styles that call to you most.
+This will give you a chance to reference back to the subjects you want to learn, styles to study, and the ambitions driving your creative journey.
+You can also search on google or Instagram to find reference photos for studies, to group ideas together for inspiration, or make folders of things that inspire you most.
+It is important to note that, unless otherwise specified, many images found online have a copyright, so if your goal is to sell artwork, then you’ll have to do some research in that regard (I am not a lawyer).

 Space